Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 * [September 15th, 2020 Livestream Q&A: Will there be a Map Editor?](https://archive.satisfactory.video/transcriptions/yt-MYno60AbSGk) https://www.youtube.com/watch?v=MYno60AbSGk
 * [September 8th, 2020 Livestream Q&A: Time to invest in Map Modding?](https://archive.satisfactory.video/transcriptions/yt-a5PSHoSuXec) https://www.youtube.com/watch?v=a5PSHoSuXec
 * [August 25th, 2020 Livestream Q&A: Plans for a Map Editor?](https://archive.satisfactory.video/transcriptions/yt-vvRPYyc7sb8) https://www.youtube.com/watch?v=vvRPYyc7sb8
+* August 18th, 2020 Livestream Q&A: Will you be able to create your own map? https://clips.twitch.tv/ChillyRockyWalrusUnSane
 * August 11th, 2020 Livestream Q&A: Do you plan to release a World Editor? https://clips.twitch.tv/AnnoyingImpartialGaurChefFrank
 ### Transcript